feedzai/openl2d/README.md

 ## Replicating the Data Generation Process and L2D Benchmarking

-To replicate the generation of FiFAR, please execute the following steps:
+To replicate the generation of FiFAR, as well as our experiments, please execute the following steps:

-**Note**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly
+**Attention**: Run each python script **inside** the folder where it is located, to ensure the relative paths within each script work correctly

 ### Step 1 - Clone the Repo and Download Dataset
 After cloning the repo, please place FiFAR's folder inside the repo's folder, ensuring that your directory looks like this